DenysRudenko/Project4-CLI-Expenses/README.md

 ### Create Expanses

-In this section you could create expanse or income and make a description about it.
+In this section you could create expanses or incomes and make a description about it.

 ![Color scheme image](django_todo/static/images/readme/12.png)